ollionorg/flow-core/README.md

   * Flow Figma and Flow front-end framework speak the same language.
   * VScode intellisense plugin
   * Slack community
-  * Create easy layouts with f-layout
+  * Create easy layouts with f-div
 * Flow dependencies - you can pick and choose what packages are specifically required for your build.
 * Flow bundles (coming soon)